bbc/psammead/packages/components/psammead-podcast-promo/README.md

 Any props are passed down to the standard html `a` element that this component uses.
 You can elect to use a different component via the `as` prop, eg: `<PodcastPromo.Card.Link as={Link} to="/">`

-Child components can apply the `podcast-promo__visited` class, which will reduce the text colour contrast property when the link has been visited by the user
+Child components can apply the `podcast-promo--visited` class, which will reduce the text colour contrast property when the link has been visited by the user
-Child components can apply the `podcast-promo__focus` class, which will which will apply a `text-decoration: underline` property when the link is focused
+Child components can apply the `podcast-promo--focus` class, which will which will apply a `text-decoration: underline` property when the link is focused

 ### Components: `PodcastPromo.Card.Image`